 This is where retail design comes in.
 If you’re a running a brick-and-mortar store, it’s important that you take some time to thoughtfully arrange merchandise to maximize conversions.

 That’s exactly what we’ll be talking about today.
-This article outlines 10 retail design insights that you can use to draw people in and entice them to buy.
+This article outlines 12 retail display design insights that you can use to draw people in and entice them to buy.

 1. Create an immersive experience